 The University of Miami International and Comparative Law Review contributes to the dialog on the changing international legal landscape and developments in international law by publishing bi-annual issues containing scholarly articles on a variety of topics written by prominent practitioners, politicians, professors, and students from around the globe.

 Founded in 2007, the University of Miami Race & Social Justice Law Review, formerly known as the Black Law Review, is a student journal committed to the promotion and publication of scholarly articles that address the legal, social, economic, and psychological issues that affect communities of color, with a particular emphasize on the global Black community.

 Founded in 1947 as the Miami Law Quarterly, the University of Miami Law Review is a quarterly legal journal committed to publishing articles of interest to legal scholars and practitioners.
 Composed of four separate issues published in the Fall, Winter, Spring, and Summer, the Law Review publishes one volume per year.
 One issue consists of pieces analyzing the Eleventh Circuit Court of Appeals (fittingly named the Eleventh Circuit Issue).
-In addition this law review hosts an annuual symposium bringing distinguished scholars to campus to participate in engaging discussion.
-Past symposia topics have included:
+In addition this law review hosts an annual symposium bringing distinguished scholars to campus to participate in engaging discussion.
+Symposia topics have included:

 2017 - Climate Wrongs and Human Rights

 2016 - The Constitution on Campus: Do Students Shed Their Rights at the Schoolhouse Gates?